-Payoff is a financial services company headquartered in Costa Mesa, California.
-It designs loans specifically for individuals who wish to simplify paying off their high-interest credit cards.
-Through a Payoff Loan you can potentially repay your credit card debt faster.
+Payoff offers loans specifically for individuals who wish to simplify paying off their high-interest credit cards.
+Through a Payoff loan, you can potentially repay your credit card debt faster.

-If high-interest credit card debt is a problem for you, you can consider getting a Payoff Loan.
+If high-interest credit card debt is a problem for you, you might consider getting a Payoff Loan.
 You don’t have to provide any kind of collateral to get this unsecured loan.
-One limitation is you can use proceeds from the loan only to consolidate existing credit card debt.
+One limitation is you can only use the loan to consolidate existing credit card debt.

-You don’t need perfect creditworthiness to apply for a Payoff Loan.
 What you need is at least three years of credit history along with an ability to repay the money you wish to borrow.
 The annual percentage rate (APR) you have to pay depends on multiple factors.
-It can vary from 8% APR to 22% APR.
+It starts as low as 5.94%.

 You can complete and submit an online loan application in a matter of minutes.
 If Payoff Loans approves your application it transfers the money in your nominated bank account electronically.
-You can then use this money to repay your credit cards.
+You can then use this money to repay your credit cards balances.

-Features of a Payoff Loans debt consolidation loan
+Benefits of a Payoff credit card consolidation loan

 Here’s what you need to know if you’re thinking about getting a loan through Payoff Loans:

-- Variable loan amount and term.
+- Loan amount and term options.
 You can borrow any amount from $5,000 to $35,000.
-However, the maximum you can borrow depends on your existing financial condition.
-Loan term can vary from 24 to 60 years.
+However, the maximum you can borrow depends on your existing financial condition and other eligibility factors.
+Loan terms can vary from 2 to 5.

 - Disbursement of funds.
 Once Payoff Loans approves an application, the money normally gets into the applicant’s bank account within two to five business days.